oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | No table composition style is defined. | Tables are a fundamental way of organizing information.
 The Record core type contains tabular information that can be represented as either arrays or maps in multiple data formats. |
 | Instance equality is defined at the data level. | Instance equality is defined in ways meaningful to applications.
 For example "Optional" and "Nullable" are different at the data level but applications make no logical distinction between "not present" and "null value". |
 | Data-centric design is often Anglocentric, embedding English-language identifiers in protocol data. | Information-centric design encourages definition of natural-language-agnostic protocols while supporting localized text identifiers within applications. |

-The JADN serialization approach is based on three well-known equivalencies between binary/efficient and text/human-oriented data formats:
-1. Text representation of primitives such as IP addresses (formats)
-2. String enumeration (vocabularies and field ID/Names)
-3. Positional representation of table columns (records)

 ## 2.2 Tree vs. Graph